owalkhoff/tiny_modular/readme.md

 ## Caveats

-The 3.5mm jacks should be positioned perpendicularly to the module front in order to be accessible, but there seems to be no jack on the market which can do this.
-A solution might be to add an auxiliary PCB for the jacks, soldered to the main PCB perpendicularly.
+~~The 3.5mm jacks should be positioned perpendicularly to the module front in order to be accessible, but there seems to be no jack on the market which can do this.
+A solution might be to add an auxiliary PCB for the jacks, soldered to the main PCB perpendicularly.~~

+This has now been solved with Thonkiconn vertical 3.5mm jack sockets (PJ398SM) by thonk.co.uk, thanks to dusjagr.
+Bend pin 3 by 90 degrees so that it can be soldered to the pad smd style.

-Pin 1 (J3) and pin 6 (J4) are still unconnected on this revision of the PCB.
-The idea is that pin 6 supplies power to the PCB when it is connected to a programmer with the jumper set for this on J3.
+~~Pin 1 (J3) and pin 6 (J4) are still unconnected on this revision of the PCB.
+The idea is that pin 6 supplies power to the PCB when it is connected to a programmer with the jumper set for this on J3.~~

+Fixed in this revision.

 ## License